-Human experimentation as a research method led to many revolutionary advances in medicine and psychology ever since its first use at the end of the 18th century.
-Although experimentations on human subjects often proved to be ethically questionable, they were carried on for almost two centuries until they eventually became strictly controlled and regulated by law.
+Although experimentations on human subjects often prove to be ethically questionable, they have been carried out for almost two centuries and are now under strictly controlled and regulated by law.

 What Is Human Experimentation?